GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 ---

 {% Banner 'caution', 'body' %}
-This API will soon be renamed to _Attribution Reporting_ and offer more features.
+This API will be renamed to _Attribution Reporting_ and offer more features.

 - If you're experimenting with this API in [Chrome 91](https://chromestatus.com/features/schedule) and below, this blogpost is what you need.
-- If you're interested in the next iteration of this API, it will soon be available for experimentation in Chrome (origin trial).
+- If you're interested in the next iteration of this API, it will be available for experimentation in Chrome (origin trial).
 [Join the mailing list](https://groups.google.com/u/1/a/chromium.org/g/attribution-reporting-api-dev) to stay tuned on available experiments for this API.